braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 Physical systems inevitably seek ground states.
 For the causal graph, the geometry defined by Axiom $2$ (a network composed entirely of $3$-cycles) constitutes this topological ground state.
 Stochastic edge addition (driven by the Universal Constructor) naturally creates larger and unstable structures; cycles of length $4$, $5$, or greater.
 These structures represent "excited states" of the topology; they are geometric defects that possess higher potential energy (or lower entropy) than the simplicial vacuum.

-The Lexicographic Potential provides a rigorous measure of the distance between a given graph and this simplicial ground state.
+The Lexicographic Potential provides a measure of the distance between a given graph and this simplicial ground state.
 It prioritizes the magnitude of the anomaly ($L_{\max}$) over the multiplicity of anomalies ($N_L$).
 A graph containing a single $5$-cycle possesses a higher potential than a graph containing multiple $4$-cycles; reflecting the greater deviation from the ideal geometry.
 This hierarchy dictates the direction of time evolution.
 Dynamical rules must strictly decrease this potential; guaranteeing an inexorable evolution toward the simplicial limit.
 This mechanism ensures that complex and non-local tangles of causality are transient; naturally decaying into the stable and triangulated fabric of spacetime.
 :::

 ### 2.3.Z Implications and Synthesis {#2.3.Z}